ethersphere/bee-docs/docs/installation/quick-start.md

 The overview of the installation process:
  1. (Recommended) set up an external signer for Bee (i.e. install *bee-clef*)
  2. install the Bee application package
- 3. fund your node with ETH and BZZ
+ 3. fund your node with gETH and gBZZ

 ## Install Bee Clef